harvard-library/linkomatic/README.md

   * In production systems, create a `.env` file for your environment.
 Currently, the following variables are needed to run Link-o-matic:

     ```
+    ROOT_URL=mybaseurl.com # Note: If not present, defaults to result of Socket.gethostname
     SECRET_TOKEN=ThirtyPlusCharStringOfRandomnessFromRakeSecretMaybe
     DEVISE_SECRET_KEY=anotherThirtyPlusCharsOfRandomness
     REDIS_URL=redis://:password@localhost:6379/12 # Only needed if requirespassword